Evolutionary origin of religion: Morality and group living

 Frans de Waal and Barbara King both view human morality as having grown out of primate sociality.
 Although morality awareness may be a unique human trait, many social animals, such as primates, dolphins and whales, have been known to exhibit pre-moral sentiments.
 According to Michael Shermer, the following characteristics are shared by humans and other social animals, particularly the great apes:

 De Waal contends that all social animals have had to restrain or alter their behavior for group living to be worthwhile.
 Pre-moral sentiments evolved in primate societies as a method of restraining individual selfishness and building more cooperative groups.
 For any social species, the benefits of being part of an altruistic group should outweigh the benefits of individualism.
 For example, a lack of group cohesion could make individuals more vulnerable to attack from outsiders.
 Being part of a group may also improve the chances of finding food.
 This is evident among animals that hunt in packs to take down large or dangerous prey.

 All social animals have hierarchical societies in which each member knows its own place.
 Social order is maintained by certain rules of expected behavior and dominant group members enforce order through punishment.
-However, higher order primates also have a sense of fairness.
+Additionally, higher order primates also have a sense of fairness.

 Chimpanzees live in fission-fusion groups that average 50 individuals.
 It is likely that early ancestors of humans lived in groups of similar size.
 Based on the size of extant hunter-gatherer societies, recent Paleolithic hominids lived in bands of a few hundred individuals.
 As community size increased over the course of human evolution, greater enforcement to achieve group cohesion would have been required.
 Morality may have evolved in these bands of 100 to 200 people as a means of social control, conflict resolution and group solidarity.
 According to Dr. de Waal, human morality has two extra levels of sophistication that are not found in primate societies.

 Psychologist Matt J. Rossano argues that religion emerged after morality and built upon morality by expanding the social scrutiny of individual behavior to include supernatural agents.
 By including ever-watchful ancestors, spirits and gods in the social realm, humans discovered an effective strategy for restraining selfishness and building more cooperative groups.
 The adaptive value of religion would have enhanced group survival.

 Rossano is referring here to collective religious belief and the social sanction that institutionalized morality.
 According to Rossano's teaching, individual religious belief is thus initially epistemological, not ethical, in nature.

 Evolutionary psychology of religion

 Cognitive scientists underlined that religions may be explained as a result of the brain architecture that developed early in the genus Homo in the course of the evolutionary history of life.
-However, there is disagreement on the exact mechanisms that drove the evolution of the religious mind.
+Nonetheless, there is disagreement on the exact mechanisms that drove the evolution of the religious mind.
 The two main schools of thought hold: